mahesh-ict-dev/datagol-knowlegde-base-v1/docs/Lakehouse/Data Sources/Adding data sources.md

 :::info Prerequisite for adding S3 data source

-Before you add a S3 datasource, ensure to add the following beforehand from the Company section of the Home page.
+Before you add a S3 data source, ensure to add the following beforehand from the Company section of the Home page.

 -   AWS Access Keys